Last updated on May 22nd, 2021 at 02:32 am

 Independence Park is full of history.
-At the beginning it was the starting point of the so-called Comuneros (a warlike group that rebelled against the Spanish Empire).
+In the beginning, it was the starting point of the so-called Comuneros (a warlike group that rebelled against the Spanish Empire).
 This is where the Spaniards shot the then 37-year-old heroine of independence, Antonia Santos.
-An indispensable point to deal with the Colombian heritage.
+An indispensable point to deal with Colombian heritage.

 Basílica Concatedral de Nuestra Señora del Socorro

-Located in front of the Independence Park, this basilica is one of the main attractions of El Socorro.
-The basilica was built in 1873 and has become a religious meeting place for locals and foreigners thanks to its beautiful architecture, marble floors, countless relics and statues.
+Located in front of Independence Park, this basilica is one of the main attractions of El Socorro.
+The basilica was built in 1873 and has become a religious meeting place for locals and foreigners thanks to its beautiful architecture, marble floors, countless relics, and statues.

 Parque Convento de los Capuchinos